JFoederer/robotframeworkMBT/README.md

 ## Capabilities

-To get a feel for what this library can do, have a look at our [Titanic themed demo](https://github.com/JFoederer/robotframeworkMBT/tree/main/demo/Titanic), that his executable as a [Robot framework](https://robotframework.org/) test suite.
+To get a feel for what this library can do, have a look at our [Titanic themed demo](https://github.com/JFoederer/robotframeworkMBT/tree/main/demo/Titanic), that is executable as a [Robot framework](https://robotframework.org/) test suite.
 Current capabilities focus around complete scenarios.
 When all steps are properly annotated with modelling info, the library can resolve their dependencies to figure out the correct execution order.
-To be successful, the set of scenarios in the model must be composable into a single complete sequence, without repetitions or leftovers.
+To be successful, the set of scenarios in the model must (for now) be composable into a single complete sequence, without repetitions or leftovers.

 ## How to model